akka/akka/akka-docs/rst/java/cluster-sharding.rst

 Cluster sharding is typically used when you have many stateful actors that together consume more resources (e.g. memory) than fit on one machine.
-If you only have a few stateful actors it might be easier to run them on a :ref:`cluster-singleton` node.
+If you only have a few stateful actors it might be easier to run them on a :ref:`cluster-singleton-java` node.

 In this context sharding means that actors with an identifier, so called entities, can be automatically distributed across multiple nodes in the cluster.
 Each entity